-For me personally, Piazza Armerina is not a place I would want to stay for any length of time.
+Personally, Piazza Armerina is not a place I’d want to stay for more than a night or two.

 A lot of tourists come here however to see the beautifully preserved (by a mudslide) mosaics at Villa Romana del Casal, just on the outskirts of town.
 Famously these include the ‘bikini girls’ which show Roman women playing sports in an early representation of the two-piece costume.

 If you are staying at the rather depressing Hotel Roma (the best place in town?, maybe try a hostel) the food is pretty good (Intermediate B) and quite reasonably priced.
 I had a good Tagliatelle dello Chef and a Cotoletta allo Palmeritana (pork cutlet in breadcrumbs), along with a mezzo of Nero d’Avola and Macedonia for about 20 euro.